 Its a struggle to balance the fact that we don’t want to go into debt but I also need to take care of myself and make sure that my postpartum period and back-to-work time doesn’t take too much of a toll physically and emotionally.
 After all, I am only human and money is not everything.
 This has caused me to make some funny financial decisions that I would not ordinarily make.

-Here are some ways that I am working on minimizing expenses while on maternity leave:
+Here are some ways that I am working on minimizing expenses while on my unpaid maternity leave:

 - Stocking my freezer- I am spending more on my grocery budget now to buy ingredients to stock my freezer with ready made meals.
 This will allow me to eat properly and healthy and minimize or eradicate the need for take-out or restaurant meals for my family.
 Although I would not ordinarily spend more that I don’t necessarily have to save in the future I think in this case it would help.

 - Buying ready-made and processed foods- Next week I am planning on going to the store and buying a lot of ready-made (and usually more expensive) foods.
 Examples include hot dogs, frozen pizza, cans of sauce, tuna etc. I am planning on using these to deed my kids and myself.
 Although, I usually do my best to make most things from scratch (for health and finances) I will rely on these instead of having to resort to take-out.
 Since we only keep kosher, take-out food is extremely expensive and will very, very quickly make our expenses rise exponentially if we fall into that trap too often.
 No $1 McDonalds meals for us!
 We really can’t afford pizza etc too often so I hope that having these foods ready to go will help us from having to rely on them.